Below are some resources to help you with your upcoming interview:

 Tips for Success:

-- Use exaggerated facial expressions (smile, AI will pick up on this!)
+Maintain eye contact with the camera and use exaggerated facial expressions (smile, AI will pick up on this!)

-- Don’t use abbreviations or text speak
+Don’t use abbreviations or text speak.

-- Speak clearly and with good grammar
+Speak clearly and slowly.

 Behavioral interviewing is a unique and increasingly common way of asking questions to assess your past performance in certain situations.
 The links below can help you prepare to be your best during behavioral interviews.